 If you were an inventor what kind of problem would you try to solve?
 What sort of device or contraption might you create?
 This week you can take a look at some rather interesting creations which have been patented.

 As a group activity this lesson is another chance to practice the language of agreement and disagreement from the previous lesson as it will involve discussing their ideas and opinions on each patent.
-Also using third person present simple form to describe the functions of each patent which also provides an opportunity to practice modals such as can, could, might, would, must when talking about the possible or probable purposes and actions of each invention.
+Also using third person present simple form to describe the functions of each patent which also provides an opportunity to practice modals of speculation such as could, might, may, should, shouldn’t, must, can’t when talking about the possible or probable purposes and actions of each invention.

 You can subscribe to Express Yourself in English by email to receive regular blogs with new learning and teaching resources: